jianmanlincjx/NSD/README.md

 ### Data Download
 NSD uses [BrushData and BrushBench](https://github.com/TencentARC/BrushNet?tab=readme-ov-file) for training and testing.
 You can download the dataset through this link.
-At the same time, NSD proposes an indoor dataset xxx for specialized self-styled editing of indoor scenes.
+At the same time, NSD proposes an indoor dataset for specialized self-styled editing of indoor scenes.
 This dataset is still being organized.
 Once the dataset is ready, you can organize it in JSON format within the "data" folder for training.

 ## Running Scripts